osmhpi/stallgov-docs/Future-Work.md

 As mentioned in the [Architecture page](Memutil Architecture), it is also possible that the CpuFreq P-state API controls the entire frequency range, including the turbo range.
 Therefore adding support for this API might improve the situation significantly.

+## Improved AMD support

+As described in the [Memutil Heuristics](Memutil Heuristics) page, the current best heuristic we found is the l2stalls/cycle.
+Unfortunately, the l2stalls counter is a specific to Intel CPUs.
+Therefore we currently cannot replicate the same heuristic on our available AMD CPUs.

+We are still working on evaluating the available counters on AMD - see the [appropriate Counters](Counters AMD) page.